 What he taught me is that most of the places he was applying to preferred applicants apply online, often through a company app.
 Many businesses don’t accept applications on site anymore, and most of them don’t want applicants showing up in person.
 It was a classic case of someone of my generation thinking a younger person was slacking off or not really trying because I didn’t understand how things have changed since I was his age.

-That example aside, there are two areas I see my children and their peers struggling with:
+That example aside, there are two areas I see teens struggling with:

 1. Making phone calls.